contrailcirrus/flights-pipeline/flight-emissions-report/README.md

 - `-g <FILEPATH>` google synthesis.
 This expects a `<FILEPATH>` pointing to a local file containing Google's flight-matching outputs.
 If this flag is used, then the output assets will include summary stats that use Google's flight matching for the target airline/date(s).
+- `-s <flight_id_list>` case study flight ids.
+This expects `<flight_id_list>`, a comma-delimited list of flight ids for which we want to generate case study outputs.
+If one or more values are specified for this flag, then x-y plots will be generated for those trajectories, and a csv file is generated per flight-id containing the per-segment values.

 ## Setup